vplauzon/kusto-x/documentation/tutorial.md

 This control flow would first run the first command than the second one, sequentially.

+We notice a semicolon (`;`) at the end of the first ingestion command.  **This is mandatory in Kusto-X to separate the ingestion commands and / or instructions within a grouping**.
+The empty line between the two isn't mandatory but possible.

 ### Concurrency

 By default grouping runs commands sequentially.
 They can also run commands in parallel: